This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Comino is an unmissable part of any trip to Malta and this guide on how to get to Comino and the Blue Lagoon is all you need to plan the perfect day trip to this small yet spectacular island.

-A little speck in the Mediterranean Sea, this three-and-a-half square kilometre rock is the smallest of the country’s three main islands – Malta, Gozo, and Comino.
-The latter is largely uninhabited, save for just two official residents.
-At least, that’s what we were told.
+A little speck in the Mediterranean Sea, this three-and-a-half square kilometre rock is the smallest of the country’s main islands: Malta, Gozo and Comino.

 In this article, you’ll find out how to get to Comino from Malta or Gozo, alongside the best things to do in Comino, apart from swimming in the turquoise waters of the famous Blue Lagoon.